Best Pajamas for Men of 2021

 We sleep, test, write, and sleep again.
 All of this, through the pajama-test period, went into our pajama review.
 We have a deep and broad testing protocol that, with specific adaptations, can be applied to nearly any product.
 In the case of pajama sets, we enlisted long time GearLab lead test editor Jed Porter.
 Jed has written several review categories for all sorts of gear ranging from those best for guiding in the outdoors, to household items, to loungewear.
 He's been testing for years, almost since the inception of OutdoorGearLab.
 While he does spend many nights in full outdoor garb, huddled in a tent, he also appreciates a good pair of pajamas.

 Jed developed a testing regimen that mainly meant lounging and sleeping in all the tested products.
-We tested each over the period of a few weeks.
+We tested each over a period of a few weeks.
 In addition to doing some hard hang-outs, we binge-watched Netflix shows, hung out with family, and did some household chores around the home.
 We cooked, cleaned, and took out the garbage.
 We also laundered each and critically evaluated each set for quality and breathability.
 We organized our findings into separate judgments for comfort, style, and care/laundering.

 Analysis and Test Results